 At the same time, NYU expects that students will conduct themselves in accordance with basic principles of personal responsibility, respect for order, and consideration of the rights of others.
 Implied in these expectations is the understanding that students are responsible for making their own decisions and accepting the consequences of those decisions.
 In order to make informed choices about alcohol and other drug use, students should educate themselves about the social, physiological, and psychological consequences of drug use or excessive drinking as well as the policies set forth below.

-New York University policy and practices regarding the possession, use and distribution of substances is based upon the standards set forth in the laws of the State of New York.
-The use, possession or distribution of a substance that is designated as a controlled substance in New York State also is prohibited at any University campus, facility, function, or sponsored program.
+New York University policy and practices regarding the possession, use and distribution of substances is based upon federal and New York State laws.
+The use, possession or distribution of a substance that is designated as a controlled substance according to these laws is prohibited on any University campus, facility, function, or sponsored program.

 Although University policies and practices emphasize a concern for the welfare of individuals, the University also recognizes the importance of maintaining the safety and well-being of the community as a whole.
 The University therefore adheres to the following guidelines concerning the unlawful possession, use, or distribution of drugs: